tusharjain1082/TheBook.Net/README.md

 ## open source
 TheBook.Net source code is available. you can compile it in Visual Studio 2026 and .Net 10.0. precompiled executable binary application files are published in releases section.

+## features
+1. all records are stored in open windows file system as editable files. you are copy them modify them read them in word processing application.
+2. 10 million or 1 crore entries even more can be created.
+3. deep trees with ancestors, parents, and their children, millions to billions. you can traverse and manipulate entire tree.
+4. image insertion.
+5. table insertion and modification.
+6. printing support.
+7. export to html
 ## some advice on using TheBook.Net
 this project is new and i am the original sole developer. there may be bugs and implementation flaws in this application, and you may discover bugs in the application which i do not know. please report them to me. some bugs may remain unfixed because it takes time to fix them. so you should frequently backup everything, the application along with the entire database which you use for writing. this is to ensure you always have a latest saved backup copy of your journal database and all it's mandatory config files in case anything goes wrong for example a hardware or software or database failure or corruption.